QuickLogic-Corp/quicklogic-fpga-toolchain/README.md

 ## 2) Compile from source code and run example

-This release package contains the following GitHub repositories that are compiled to create this package:
+This release package contains the following GitHub repositories that are compiled to create this package.
 Note: Refer the repositories read.md pages for the prerequisites to build.

 You may use the following command to get the source, compile and install it:
 ```bash